AXA GBS CEO on how AI, data analytics is driving digital transformation in insurance

 There are two main parts to this approach, first, in terms of BPO (Business Process Outsourcing) operations, we manage core processes in insurance and other operations for AXA Group.
 Our goal is to digitalize 30% of these processes by 2029, which will impact many transactional roles.
 A newly established automation team is focused on using industrial automation to streamline and digitalize long-standing processes.
 As roles evolve, employees are being reskilled in both their current fields and in new technical domains.

 Second, we’re co-developing technology capabilities with AXA entities in key areas, including AI.
-Our Data Analytics and AI (DAS) division collaborates with AXA Group to drive innovations like AI operations management.
+Our Data Analytics and AI (DAAS) division collaborates with AXA Group to drive innovations like AI operations management.
 Together, we focus on advancing AI applications and implementing emerging technologies.
 We also follow group-level guidelines and work closely with our entities to deliver tailored solutions that address the specific needs of their markets.

 How is your organization using advanced data analytics, machine learning, or AI to improve decision-making across operations?